 While Google and other search engines have changed a lot over the years, this addition of ranking pages based on their user-friendliness and experience is here to stay.
-Search engines are competitive and are focused on delivering the best results for a given search query.
-They are measuring, indirectly, the quality of content based on a users’ need to click on other interactions.
+Search engines are competitive and are focused on delivering the best results for any given search query.

-Page speed is one of the biggest factors affecting page ranking, and as the technology for measuring user experience continues to grow, pages designed with users in mind will continue to rank higher than those that don’t.
+Page speed is one of the biggest factors affecting page ranking today, and as the technology for measuring user experience continues to evolve, pages designed with users in mind will continue to be prioritized over those that don’t.

 How Do You Improve Your Web Vitals Scores?

-The great thing about PageSpeed Insights is that users are given tons of information on how to improve LCP, FID, and CLS.
-But simply knowing about Core web Vitals and making necessary optimizations are two very different things.
-Instead, find an agency partner like XWP that has the expert talent to ensure your sites are performing at their peak.
+The great thing about PageSpeed Insights is that users are given tons of information on LCP, FID, and CLS.
+But simply knowing what Core web Vitals are, and being able to make the necessary optimizations are two very different things.